dpengineering/softdev-training/Exercises/Python.md

 Note -- the first thing he'll tell you to do is to install Pycharm/python3.
 These are already installed on your computer, so don't worry about that.

-The second suggestion is to follow the on line tutorial at https://www.learnpython.org -- Complete all 12 sections, through Modules and Packages.
+The second suggestion is to follow the online tutorial, linked here: complete the first 12 sections, through modules and packages.

-After you feel like you have some Python under your belt, now it's time to test your skills with the following online python coding games.
+After you feel like you have some Python under your belt, it's now time to test your skills with the following online python coding games!
 Create a free account using your dpengineering.org email address so you can return and track your progress.

 Finxter: https://app.finxter.com/learn/computer/science/